anetczuk/WebSlideshow/README.md

 - sending and handling custom signals (gtk),
 - parsing xml (lxml),
 - opening urls (pycurl),
+- load classes in dynamic way,
 - threading,
 - unittest,
 - logging.

+### Features

+List of features:
+- fullscreen / windowed mode (key F11),
+- play / pause (key Space),
+- controlling display time (command line),
+- playing directly from RAM (no store to hard drive).

+### Adding new provider

+To add new provider just put new module in "provider" directory.
+Module should contain class with the same name.
+The class needs to provide "provideUrl()" method returning url to image.